Chaldean Catholic Patriarchate of Baghdad

 The Chaldean Catholic Patriarchate of Baghdad, or simply the Chaldean Patriarchate (Patriarchatus Chaldæorum), is the official title held by the primate of the Chaldean Catholic Church.
-The patriarchate is based in the Cathedral of Mary Mother of Sorrows, Baghdad, Iraq.
+The Patriarchate is based in the Cathedral of Our Lady of Sorrows, Baghdad, Iraq.
 The current patriarch is Louis Raphaël I Sako.
-He is assisted by the archbishop of Erbil Shlemon Warduni and the Auxiliary Bishop of Baghdad Basel Yaldo.
-Its cathedral is the Church of Mary Mother of Sorrows in Baghdad, Iraq.
+He is assisted by the archbishop of Erbil Shlemon Warduni and the Auxiliary Bishop of Baghdad, Basel Yaldo.